Everything to Know About Virtual Power Plants: Australia's Ultimate Guide 2026

 Australia leads the world in rooftop solar, with more than 3.6 million homes generating their own clean energy.
 That’s great news for the planet — but it’s also creating new challenges for the grid.

-Most solar energy is generated in the middle of the day, when demand is low.
 As a result, the grid can become flooded with excess energy it doesn’t need — pushing prices down, reducing the value of solar exports, and in some cases even leading to curtailment or system instability.

 Then, just a few hours later, the situation reverses.